frontenddogma/web-development-glossary/manuscript/a.md

 Agile
 : An umbrella term for approaches to project management and software development under which self-organizing, cross-functional teams cooperate with customers and users to produce requirements and solutions.
 Agile advocates adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.&nbsp;[†](#w-agile)

+AirMosaic
+: An early commercial web browser based on the NCSA Mosaic browser.
+AirMosaic was released in 1994.&nbsp;[†](#w-airmosaic)

 AJAX/Ajax
 : → Asynchronous JavaScript and XML